A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 Priya was startled and consternated, "What a suggestion, sir!
 I am not a man of erudition in the shastras [scriptures]."

 At this the stranger burst into a loud laughter, just as he had done when Priya had protested against being called a swami.
 Within the year the book, The Holy Science (Kaivalya Darshanam), was finished.
-It may not be an easy read.
+It may not be an easy read, and there are grave errors in it as well.
 What you may learn from it depends considerably on your yoga background.

 This seems to call for comments: (1) Swami Satyeswarananda says "Priyanath . . . visited Kumbhamela at Allahabad, Prayag in 1893.
 He mentioned that there he met a vibrant Yogi (whom he thought was Babaji) who addressed him as a Maharaj/Swamiji, and the same Yogi gave him a job to write a book."
 And the later Yukteswar assumed a title of Swami as if given to him from the address by the Yogi, but "he did not enter into the order of Swami formally, rather just added the word 'Swami'" . . .